 Greeted customers as they entered restaurant Cashed out customers Took to-go orders over the phone Maintained a clean and friendly atmosphere

-• While it may not be the most important skill, we found that many cashier/host duties rely on near vision.
-This example from a cashier/host explains why: "cashiers need to see well enough to scan items and process transactions accurately."
-This resume example is just one of many ways cashiers/host are able to utilize near vision: "appropriate level of supervision: greets all guest and assist customers with customer service. "
+Near vision.
+Many cashier/host duties rely on near vision. "cashiers need to see well enough to scan items and process transactions accurately.," so a cashier/host will need this skill often in their role.
+This resume example is just one of many ways cashier/host responsibilities rely on near vision: "appropriate level of supervision: greets all guest and assist customers with customer service. "

-• See the full list of cashier/host skills.
+See the full list of cashier/host skills

 Cashier/Host Resume